 Under the indenture relating to the Senior Secured Notes, Koppers Inc. must have an EBITDA (as defined in the indenture) to consolidated interest expense ratio of at least 2.0 to 1.0.
 Additionally, the revolving credit facility requires compliance with all financial covenants and availability of at least \$35.0 million and leverage ratio less than 2.0 times under the revolving credit facility after giving effect to any proposed dividend.
 Significant reductions in net income, or increases to indebtedness affecting compliance with financial covenants or availability under the revolving credit facility would restrict Koppers Inc.'s ability to pay dividends.
-As of March 31, 2009, dividends available to be declared based on covenant restrictions under the Senior Discount Notes amounted to \$131.4 million.
-As of March 31, 2009, dividends available to be declared based on covenant restrictions under the Senior Secured Notes amounted to \$123.7 million.
+As of June 30, 2009, dividends available to be declared based on covenant restrictions under the Senior Discount Notes and the Senior Secured Notes exceed \$100.0 million each.